DimitarDimitrov2001/LanguageAI-Assignment/README.md

 # LanguageAI-Assignment

+First, the requirements need to be installed from the Requirements.txt file.
+Whenever there is no library installed from requirements for some reason, go to Terminal and pip install it manually.

 Order of running (after 3 the order does not matter):
 1. `EDA.ipynb`: Exploring the dataset and cleaning dataset. also used to create training and test data.
 2. `Test.ipynb`: